 There are a number of funding opportunities, such as scholarship and tuition fee discount schemes, available to our postgraduate students.
 You can find out which awards you can apply for, and how loans can help finance your study, on our funding pages.

 Visit us... virtually

 Thinking of joining us?
 Explore what it's like to study and live in Edinburgh.

 - Join us for an online Open Day

 - Take a virtual tour of the University of Edinburgh

 Get in touch

-If you are holding an offer to study with us, your enquiry is best answered by the College Admissions team.
-You can email the team at email@example.com.
+If you are holding an offer to study with us, your enquiry is best answered by the College Postgraduate Admissions team.

 Are you currently studying with us?